Warao language

-Warao (also known as Guarauno, Guarao, Warrau) is the native language of the Warao people.
+Warao (also known as Guarauno, Guarao, Warrau) is the Native language of the Warao people.
 A language isolate, it is spoken by about 33,000 people primarily in northern Venezuela, Guyana and Suriname.
 It is notable for its unusual object–subject–verb word order.
 The 2015 Venezuelan film Gone with the River was spoken in Warao.

 Classification

 Warao appears to be a language isolate, unrelated to any recorded language in the region or elsewhere.
+A few obscure cultures such as the Waikerí of Nueva Esparta are reported to have spoken languages that were either Warao itself or related languages, but nothing is preserved of them.

 Terrence Kaufman (1994) included it in his hypothetical Macro-Paezan family, but the necessary supporting work was never done.
-Julian Granberry connected many of the grammatical forms, including nominal and verbal suffixes, of Warao to the Timucua language of North Florida, also a language isolate.
-However, he has also derived Timucua morphemes from Muskogean, Chibchan, Paezan, Arawakan, and other Amazonian languages, suggesting multi-language creolization as a possible explanation for these similarities.